-The EP Act regulates environmentally relevant activities (ERAs), including mining activities, as well as providing for the application for, and assessment and issuing of, an environmental authority for mining activities and enforcement of the conditions of granted authorities.
+The EP Act regulates ERAs, including mining activities, as well as providing for the application for, and assessment and issuing of, an environmental authority for mining activities and enforcement of the conditions of granted authorities.

 The environmental authority imposes environmental management conditions on the mining activities undertaken on the relevant mining lease and outlines the environmental management requirements that Whitehaven WS must undertake.